Teaching English to business professionals online – with Mike O’Malley

 Pragmatism, educational theory and language teaching methodologies

 As a pragmatist, I also realise that there’s only so much I can do as a teacher.
-For example, clients working in the legal field occasionally approach me.
+For example, I occasionally get approached by those working in the legal field.
 I’m not a lawyer.
 These people have their PhDs and are obviously more qualified than me.
 Something I can do is assist them in communicating their ideas clearly.
 From a pragmatic standpoint, I can only give advice on, for instance, writing contracts from a linguistic point of view.

 Throughout the business world, there’s a significant focus on communicating clearly.
 This is particularly the case with contract law.
 So, again, I can’t expect to magically transform myself into a lawyer.
 However, I can use the tools I possess as a teacher to extract key information from students.
 If they can explain their situation to me in English, they can also do the same to a client.
 That’s a much more practical skill.
 In terms of how we do that, be it via the use of audio-visual aids or scrutiny of the legalese, I can identify their requirements based on what they present to me, and then fill in any communication gaps.